 Now that we know the benefits of taking our dog for a walk let’s find out how to train our dogs to walk on a leash properly.
 If your dog is not leash trained, there are higher tendencies that they become leash reactive.

-A Refresher on How To Train Your Dog To Walk on a Leash
+A Refresher Guide on How To Train Your Dog To Walk on a Leash

 Regardless of our dog’s size, age, breed, and lifestyle, it is crucial for us to teach them how to walk on a leash.
 Like other behaviors, our fur babies need to be trained in dog leash activities, to develop good manners whenever they are being put on a leash.